Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

   --customScalarsPrefix=customScalarsPrefix  Include a prefix when using provided types for custom scalars

-  --endpoint=endpoint                        The url of your service
+  --endpoint=endpoint                        The URL for the CLI use to introspect your service

   --excludes=excludes                        Glob of files to exclude for GraphQL operations.
 Caveat: this doesn't
                                              currently work in watch mode

   --globalTypesFile=globalTypesFile          By default, TypeScript will put a file named "globalTypes.ts" inside the
                                              "output" directory.
 Set "globalTypesFile" to specify a different path.
-                                             Alternatively, set "fileExtension" to modify the extension of the file, for example "d.ts" will output "globalTypes.d.ts"
+                                             Alternatively, set "tsFileExtension" to modify the extension of the file, for example "d.ts" will output "globalTypes.d.ts"

-  --header=header                            Additional header to send to server for introspectionQuery.
-May be used
+  --header=header                            Additional header to send during introspection.
+May be used multiple times
-                                             multiple times to add multiple headers.
+                                             to add multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

   --includes=includes                        Glob of files to search for GraphQL operations.
 This should be used to find
                                              queries *and* any client schema extensions

-  --key=key                                  The API key for the Apollo Engine service
+  --key=key                                  The API key to use for authentication to Apollo

-  --localSchemaFile=localSchemaFile          Path to your local GraphQL schema file (introspection result or SDL)
+  --localSchemaFile=localSchemaFile          Path to one or more local GraphQL schema file(s), as introspection result
+                                             or SDL.
+Supports comma-separated list of paths (ex.
+                                             `--localSchemaFile=schema.graphql,extensions.graphql`)

   --mergeInFieldsFromFragmentSpreads         Merge fragment fields onto its enclosing type

   --namespace=namespace                      The namespace to emit generated code into.

+  --omitDeprecatedEnumCases                  Omit deprecated enum cases from generated code [Swift only]

   --only=only                                Parse all input files, but only output generated code for the specified
                                              file [Swift only]